 Although we understand that extenuating circumstances can arise and impact delivery time, it is very important that work isn’t late.
 The standard delivery time for weekdays is 2pm, and 12pm at the weekend.

 If you are interested in taking on a brief but aren’t able to submit it on time, please do not place your bid.
-Instead, send us a message confirming how long you would require and we can approach the client about this.
+Instead, send us a message confirming how long you would require and we can approach the customer about this.

 All work needs to be submitted through the control panel of your Academic Knowledge account.
 The brief will be in the ‘My Briefs’ tab, under the ‘Briefs I’m Writing’ section.
 When you click on the brief, you will be able to view the details and also submit the work once it has been completed.
 If you scroll to the bottom of the page, you will be able to select the ‘Ready to upload your work’ button, and there you will be able to send it to us.